 Almost from the beginning, McQuarrie Hunter LLP has had offices in both New Westminster and Surrey.
 In 2003, McQuarrie Hunter merged with the neighbouring law firm of Worthington, David & Company, adding a second Surrey office.

-In December 2010, the firm consolidated its three branches into one new location, a state-of-the-art office in the modern Central City Tower in Surrey.
+In December 2010, the firm consolidated its three branches into one new location, a state-of-the-art office in the modern Central City Tower in Surrey where it continues to serve clients today.

 Since its inception in 1967, McQuarrie has grown to over 100 lawyers and staff today, with one shared goal, to deliver results for our clients throughout British Columbia.

-Our community commitment also includes taking an active role in many local foundations, associations and institutions.
-These include:
+Our community commitment includes taking an active role in many local foundations, associations and institutions.
+We are proud to have supported the following organizations over the years through donations and participation on boards.

 We enjoy being part of our community, and you’ll find that our lawyers are personally engaged in many worthy causes.
 We also encourage and support our staff in participating in worthwhile organizations and activities.